zahirmahammad/rotorSv1/README.md

 # rotorSv1
-CrazyS package Updated
+updated the rotorS Package - https://github.com/ethz-asl/rotors_simulator

-Installation Instructions - Ubuntu 20.04 with ROS Noetic and Gazebo 11
+Installation - Ubuntu 20.04 with ROS Noetic and Gazebo 11
 -----------------------------------------------------------------------
 To use the code developed and stored in this repository some preliminary actions are needed.
 They are listed below.